Lure CoursingCoursing Your Greyhound

 - A chair for you and a bed for your dog

-- Canopy - On hot sunny days you won’t be able to leave your dog in the car and there usually is no shade at these events
+- Canopy - On hot sunny days you won’t be able to leave your dog in the car and there often is no shade at these events

 Links to more Lure Coursing and Racing Information: